 All organisations are susceptible to these threats but, given their role in society, it is crucially important that pension schemes and those who supply them, are properly protected.

-Possible economic pressures may also lead people to radically re-evaluate loyalties and to rationalise behaviour which, in normal times, they would not consider appropriate.
+Economic pressures are also likely to lead people to radically re-evaluate loyalties and to rationalise behaviour which, in normal times, they would not consider appropriate.
 Pension schemes and their third-party suppliers will not be immune to these changes.

 A pension scheme’s third party suppliers include those who undertake member administration, pensions payroll, banking and asset management, payment processing, insurance including buy-ins, accounting, actuarial, legal and other support services.
 Many will hold or have access to sensitive personal data, commercial data and have payment/asset transfer capabilities.